-There are two types of 16-19 bursary - a discretionary bursary for which any young person can apply.
-However, whether you receive a payment is at the discretion of your school or college.
-There is also a vulnerable student bursary of £1,200 per year for certain groups, including disabled students who receive DLA/PIP and who also get Employment and Support Allowance (or Universal Credit).
+There are two types of 16-19 bursary - a discretionary bursary which any young person can apply for - including students aged 19+ who have an EHCP.
+However, whether you receive a payment and how much is at the discretion of your school or college.
+There is also a vulnerable student bursary of up to £1,200 per year for certain groups, including disabled students who receive DLA/PIP and who also get Universal Credit (or Employment and Support Allowance).
 This bursary may be paid in kind rather than in cash.